-Uses of chemicals in this group in resource extraction (including oil and gas production, and mining) are not considered in this evaluation.
-Uses of chemicals in this group in pharmaceuticals, food and pesticides are not considered to be industrial uses under the Industrial Chemicals Act 2019.
-Therefore they are not included in the parameters of AICIS evaluations.
+Use of these chemicals in resource extraction (including oil and gas production, and mining) is not considered in this evaluation.
+Use in pharmaceuticals, foods and pesticides are not considered industrial uses under the Industrial Chemicals Act 2019.
+Therefore, they are not included in the parameters of AICIS evaluations.

 In Europe, the reported Registration, Evaluation, Authorisation, and Restriction of Chemicals (REACH) Total Tonnage Band is highest for tetrasodium EDTA at 10,000-100,000 t/year (REACH n.d.-e).
-Volumes of 1,000-10,000 t/year are reported for EDTA, disodium calcium EDTA, disodium EDTA, sodium iron(3+) EDTA and diammonium hydroxy iron(3+) EDTA.
-The remaining chemicals in this group have reported volumes under 1,000 t/year or no reported volumes (ECHA n.d.).
+Volumes of 1000-10,000 t/year are reported for EDTA, disodium calcium EDTA, disodium EDTA, sodium iron(3+) EDTA and diammonium hydroxy iron(3+) EDTA.
+The remaining chemicals in this group have reported volumes under 1000 t/year or no reported volumes (ECHA n.d.).

 In the United States of America (USA), the highest volume of up to 113,000 t/year is reported for tetrasodium EDTA, followed by up to 45,400 t/year for EDTA (US EPA 2020).
-Volumes of up to 9,070 t/year are reported for diammonium EDTA, ammonium iron(3+) EDTA and diammonium hydroxy iron(3+) EDTA, and volumes of up to 4,540 t/year for disodium calcium EDTA, disodium EDTA, sodium iron(3+) EDTA and tetraammonium EDTA.
-The remaining chemicals in this group have reported volumes under 1,000 t/year or no reported volumes.
+Volumes of up to 9070 t/year are reported for diammonium EDTA, ammonium iron(3+) EDTA and diammonium hydroxy iron(3+) EDTA, and volumes of up to 4540 t/year for disodium calcium EDTA, disodium EDTA, sodium iron(3+) EDTA and tetraammonium EDTA.
+The remaining chemicals in this group have reported volumes under 1000 t/year or no reported volumes.

-In Canada, import volumes for tetrasodium EDTA and EDTA of 1,000-10,000 t and 100-1,000 t, respectively, were reported in 2013 (Government of Canada 2018).
+In Canada, import volumes for tetrasodium EDTA and EDTA of 1000-10,000 t and 100-1000 t, respectively, were reported in 2013 (Government of Canada 2018).
 Ammonium iron(3+) EDTA and sodium iron(3+) EDTA had reported import volumes under 100 t.